 Contract expenditure will be managed from current General Fund and Housing Revenue Account budgets for repairs, maintenance and, where relevant, capital expenditure.
 Future costs will be incorporated into medium term financial planning processes considering contract inflation and thereafter considered as part of the Council's normal budget setting processes.

 Given the potential scale, complexity and importance of this project in helping to realise the ambitions for North Lanarkshire, the Policy and Strategy Committee meeting in February 2019 agreed that to supplement inhouse capacity and capability, the procurement of appropriate specialist advice to support the procurement exercise be authorised.

-External advisors' fees, for all aspects of Enterprise Project (including the linked predecessor project, the Enterprise Strategic Commercial Partnership) total £4.284m (as of April 2024).
-The external advisors' fees equate to 0.20% of the combined total upper estimated contract value of the two phase one Enterprise Project procurements.
+External advisors' fees, for all aspects of Enterprise Project (including the linked predecessor project, the Enterprise Strategic Commercial Partnership) total £4.089m (as of Feb 2024).
+The external advisors' fees equate to 0.18% of the combined total upper estimated contract value of the two phase one Enterprise Project procurements.
 Professional advisors' fees typically equate to around 10% of the total cost of a project.

 Advisors' fees paid remain within estimates, fees have been incurred in accordance with internal procedures including committee approval/noting of contract awards.

 Appendix 12 provides further details of external advisors' fees.

 External advisors are managed by the Project Team, with regular reports provided to the Project Board.

 5.3 HR policy impact Does the report contain any HR policy or procedure impacts?
 Yes ⊠ No □ If Yes, have all relevant HR impacts been discussed and agreed with People Resources?
-Yes  No 🗆 If Yes, please provide a brief summary of the impact?
+Yes ⊠ No □ If Yes, please provide a brief summary of the impact?
 People Resources has been engaged with the Enterprise Project since its inception to ensure any and all HR considerations are addressed.
-UD is represented on the Dreiget Poord and the supporting professional eduisors' HR is represented on the Project Board and the supporting professional advisors' group.
-5.4 group.
-Legal impact Does the report contain any legal impacts (such as general legal matters, statutory considerations (including employment law considerations), or new legislation)?
-Yes ⊠ 5.4 group.
-Legal impact Does the report contain any legal impacts (such as general legal matters, statutory considerations (including employment law considerations), or new legislation)?
-5.4 group.
-Legal impact Does the report contain any legal impacts (such as general legal matters, statutory considerations (including employment law considerations), or new legislation)?
-Yes ⊠ No □ If Yes, have all relevant legal impacts been discussed and agreed with Legal and
+HR is represented on the Project Board and the supporting professional advisors' group.
+5.4 Legal impact Does the report contain any legal impacts (such as general legal matters, statutory considerations (including employment law considerations), or new legislation)?
+Yes ⊠ No □ If Yes, have all relevant legal impacts been discussed and agreed with Legal and Democratic?
+Yes ⊠ No □ If Yes, please provide a brief summary of the impact?
+The Legal and Democratic service has been fully involved with the Enterprise Project since its inception and has sought advice from external legal advisors to ensure the council manages legal risks effectively.